 Ravenna is a very small village located in the state of Michigan.
-With a population of 1,213 people and two constituent neighborhoods, Ravenna is the 444th largest community in Michigan.
+With a population of 1,350 people and just one neighborhood, Ravenna is the 432nd largest community in Michigan.

 Ravenna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ravenna is a village of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Ravenna who work in office and administrative support (16.04%), teaching (11.89%), and sales jobs (10.57%).
+Overall, Ravenna is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Ravenna who work in healthcare (14.58%), office and administrative support (7.58%), and sales jobs (7.00%).

 Because of many things, Ravenna is a great place for families with children to consider.
 First of all, many other families with children live here, making Ravenna a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Ravenna has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Ravenna’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Ravenna is a somewhat ethnically-diverse village.
 The people who call Ravenna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ravenna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ravenna include Irish, Dutch, English, and Polish.
+Important ancestries of people in Ravenna include German, English, Dutch, Irish, and French.

 The most common language spoken in Ravenna is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Polish and Italian.